leviceccato/footpath/README.md

 ## Conventions

+### Tasks

+`TODO.md` is used as a kanban-style task management document.
+Currently it is designed for a single user will likely be expanded once the project reaches stable.

 ### Organisation

 In this project a flat directory style encouraged.
 There should only be 1 level of depth within `src`.
 This should improve discoverability of files and ease decision making when it comes to creating new ones.